nyl-auster/rust-memo/annex-stack-and-heap.md

 ## What is it for ?

 All programs have to manage the way they use a computer’s memory while running.
-The stack end the heap are two different ways to handle and allocate memory.
+Both the stack and the heap are parts of memory that is available to your code to use at runtime, but they are structured in different ways.

 ## Where are the stack and the heap ?